-CONSTRUCTION MANAGEMENT AT RISK SCHOOL CONSTRUCTION ALTERNATIVE - 902.05
+CONSTRUCTION MANAGEMENT AT RISK SCHOOL CONSTRUCTION ALTERNATIVE

 The school district adopts this policy in the event it resolves to use the construction management at risk (CM at risk) construction delivery process.
-Prior to using the CM at risk process on a specific construction project, the school district shall contact the State Department of Education to determine the current eligibility of the proposed project under limitations established by the Nebraska Schools Construction Alternatives Act.
-The board shall then adopt such a resolution by a seventy-five percent affirmative vote.
+Prior to using the CM at risk process on a specific construction project, the school district shall review information on file with the State Department of Education, and may consult legal counsel, to assist the board in determining the current eligibility of the proposed project under limitations established by the Nebraska Schools Construction Alternatives Act.
+The board shall then adopt such a resolution by a two-thirds affirmative vote.